Carlos-gitjub/YourCircadian/README.md

 # YourCircadian
-App that recollects and shows useful data about user sleep patterns based on the charging and discharging times of the device.
+App that recollects and displays useful data about user sleep patterns based on the charging and discharging times of the device.